What are the 10 Steps in Performing CPR?

 How can healthcare providers and laypersons ensure that they are properly trained to perform CPR and follow the correct steps?

-Healthcare providers and laypersons can ensure that they are properly trained to perform CPR by taking a CPR Certification course.
-These courses provide detailed instructions on the techniques of CPR and how to use an automated external defibrillator (AED).
-Additionally, both lay rescuers and healthcare providers should stay up-to-date on the latest guidelines for CPR and AED usage, as these can change over time.
+Healthcare providers and laypersons ensures that they are properly trained to perform CPR by taking a CPR Certification course.
+These courses provide detailed instructions on the techniques of CPR and how to use an AED.
+Additionally, both lay rescuers and healthcare providers should stay up-to-date on the latest guidelines for CPR and AED usage, as these change over time.

-In addition to taking a CPR course, it is important for rescuers to practice their skills regularly.
-This can be done by participating in simulated scenarios with experts or by using a CPR mannequin.
-Practicing helps keep skills sharp and can help rescuers feel more confident when performing CPR in an emergency.
-It is also important that healthcare providers and laypersons familiarize themselves with the signs of cardiac arrest and how to recognize them.
-By being aware of these signs, rescuers can ensure that they are prepared to provide life-saving CPR if necessary.
+In addition to taking a CPR course, rescuers must practice their skills regularly by participating in simulated scenarios with experts or by using a CPR mannequin.
+Practicing helps keep skills sharp and helps rescuers feel more confident when performing CPR in an emergency.
+It is important that healthcare providers and laypersons familiarize themselves with the signs of cardiac arrest and how to recognize them.